n4j1Br4ch1D/simplon-java/brief3-uml/README.md

-# ⚕ :stethoscope:	DAWA Pharmacy
+# ⚕ :stethoscope:	DAWA Online
-This is the design and modeling of a web application for the management of the drugs sale and parapharmacy products.
+This is the design and modeling of a web application for the management of the drugs sale and pharmacy/parapharmacy products.

  - :date: Date Started: **23-05-2022.**
  - :computer: Developed By: [LatifaAmouguay](https://github.com/LATIFADEV) && [NajibRachid](https://github.com/n4j1Br4ch1D).